Skip to main content

 • Measures that promote or inhibit exports (measures [16])

-Non-tariff restrictions on trade have similar effects as tariff and quotes in decreasing domestic supply and/or increasing prices of domestic goods, thereby increasing the welfare of domestic producers at the expense of domestic consumers.
+Non-tariff restrictions on trade have similar effects as tariff and quotas in decreasing domestic supply and/or increasing prices of domestic goods, thereby increasing the welfare of domestic producers at the expense of domestic consumers.

 Figure 5